 For details about integrating with a directory service that stores all user information, see the rest of this chapter and Lightweight Directory Access Protocol (LDAP) to Control NNMi Access in NNMi Help.

 12.2 Configuring NNMi to access a directory service

-You can configure directory service access in one of the following files:
+You can configure directory service access in the nms-auth-config.xml file.

-• nms-auth-config.xml file